 Essentially, a pattern day trader is someone who makes a habit of day trading.
 Any investor can engage in day trading — but it’s the repeated engagement of day trading that presents an identifiable pattern.
 That’s what present more of a risk to a brokerage, especially if the trader is trading on margin, and which may earn the trader the PDT label, and subject them to stricter rules.

 Does the Pattern Day Trader Rule Apply to Margin Accounts?

-Margin trading is when investors are allowed to make trades with some of their own money and some money that is borrowed from their broker.
+As a refresher: Margin trading is when investors are allowed to make trades with some of their own money and some money that is borrowed from their broker.
 It’s a way for investors to boost their purchasing power.
 However, the big risk is that investors end up losing more money than their initial investment.

 FINRA rules allow pattern day traders to get a boost in their buying power to four times the maintenance margin excess – any extra money besides the minimum required in a margin account.
 However, most brokerages don’t provide 4:1 leverage for positions held overnight, meaning investors may have to close positions before the trading day ends or face borrowing costs.

 If an investor exceeds their buying power limitation, they can receive a margin call from their broker.
 The investor would have five days to meet this margin call, during which their buying power will be restricted to two times their maintenance margin.
 If the investor doesn’t meet the margin call in five days, their trading account can be restricted for 90 days.